rodriguesprobr/insync_image_duplicity/README.md

 First, you need to config the directory path where Google Photos are stored on your computer.
 Just update the path variable on run.py

-Then, it's type `python3 run.py > output.sh` on a Terminal  and the script will generate a list of the rm commands.
-Right now, the output file need to be run manually (and safely).
+Then, type `python3 run.py > output.sh` on a Terminal to run.
+In the end, the script will generate a list with several rm commands, removing files individually.
+For security reasons, the output file need to be run manually.